wearecircuit/www/README.md

   - Sony
   - Poolia (when ready)
   - Mannheimer Swartling (if ok)
-- Make Workbuster the data source for job ads.
+  - English.

+DESIGN
+- Call to action / form. (maybe prefilled in some way?)
+- Fix colour spectrum.
+- Be able to subscribe to newsletter.
 - Be able to add more than 4 ads
-- Easter egg memory.
-- CMS.
-(Jekyll?)
-- English.
-- Move to cheaper hosting.
-- color favicon.
 - Förbättringar needs a new icon.
-- Kundifiering - ex. när Vinge surfar till siten så står det "Välkommen Vinge, vad kan vi hjälpa er med idag?" visas deras kontaktpersoner och spelas lagens änglar-musik.

 MISSING PERSONS*
 - Joakim Bjarnestam